 This report measures how well traffic from social channels, like Instagram, converts on your client’s website.

-Create your Google Analytics Dashboard for your social traffic in minutes.
+Create your Google Analytics reports and dashboards for your social traffic in minutes.
 Try AgencyAnalytics free for 14 days!

 Likes on Instagram are gratifying, but comments are worth more when it comes to engagement.